 Exerpeutic 4000 Recumbent Bike Price

 This mid range recumbent exercise bike comes with one of the best large seats and arm rests to give a comfortable exercise experience.
 It also has a console that provides pre-set programs as well as the ability to set your own to allow you to workout at the spped and intensity you want.

-When I checked Amazon had a deal with free shipping and qualified for Prime.
+When I checked Amazon it qualified for free shipping

 It is a smart looking machine that will look good in your living room or home gym area.
 It can be used by beginners and people recovering from injury (under doctors advice) right through to more experienced due to resistance adjustment from light to hard allowing you to set the intensity you want to work at.